GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/performance-scoring/index.md

 ### How metric scores are determined {: #metric-scores }

-Once Lighthouse is done gathering the raw performance metrics (mostly reported in miliseconds), it converts them into a score by mapping the raw performance number into a metric score from 0 to 100 by looking where the metric value falls on the Lighthouse scoring distribution.
+Once Lighthouse is done gathering the raw performance metrics (mostly reported in milliseconds), it converts them into a score by mapping the raw performance number into a metric score from 0 to 100 by looking where the metric value falls on the Lighthouse scoring distribution.
 The scoring distribution is a log-normal distribution derived from the performance metrics of real website performance data on [HTTP Archive](https://httparchive.org/).